Walmart helps lift stocks, trade fears steady

 CLICK HERE TO GET THE FOX BUSINESS APP

-Trump's crackdown on Chinese tech is impacting chipmakers which saw some weakness early in the session.
+Trump's crackdown on Chinese tech is impacting chipmakers, which saw some weakness early in the session.

 |Ticker